adamsilver/fdpb/08-an-upload-form.md

 ### A Note About Older Browser Support

 Uploading files immediately `onchange` and `ondrop` might be confusing to users because, at least conventionally speaking, forms are submitted with a separate action.
 However, this isn't only a conventional problem.
-This approach doesn't necessarily work cross-browser.
+It doesn't work cross-browser either.

-For example, some older browsers won't trigger the dialog when the label is used as proxy[^4] and while the `onchange` is supported there are two problems with it:
+For example, some older browsers won't trigger the dialog when the label is used as proxy[^4] and while the `onchange` event is supported there are two problems:

-1. Choosing the same file (or a file with the same name) for a second time, won't fire the `onchange` event[^2], which creates a broken interface.
-The solution involves replacing the entire file input after the event with a clone of itself.
-As the cloned input would need to be focused, screen readers will announce it for a second time which is mildly annoying.
+1. Choosing the same file (or a file with the same name) for a second time, won't fire the `onchange` event[^2] which creates a broken interface.
+The solution is to replace the entire file input after the event with a clone of itself.
+As the cloned input would need to be re-focused, screen readers will announce it for a second time which is mildly annoying.
 2. The `onchange` event won't fire until the field is blurred[^3].
-Newer browsers offer the `oninput` event which solves this problem.
-This is because it fires the event as soon as the value changes (without blurring the field).
+Newer browsers offer the `oninput` event which solves this problem because it fires the event as soon as the value changes.

-With that said, you may not have users using these older browsers.
-And, the feature detection rules out the offending browsers.
+Whether you need to support such browsers depends on your situation but it's worth being aware of the problems.
+Fortunately, the feature detection above happens to rule out the offending browsers.
 Moreover, you may not even need drag and drop functionality.
 Without that need, there's less of a need to veer away from convention anyway.

 ## A Note About The `accept` and `capture` Attributes

 The file input offers two interesting attributes that affect the file uploading experience: `accept` and `capture`.

-The `accept` attribute takes a hint or mime type.
-When supported, the browser/device may offer users an optimised interface in which to choose files.
+The `accept` attribute takes a string that indicates which types of file the picker will accept.

 ```HTML
 <input type="file" accept="image/*">
 ```

+When supported, the browser/device may offer users a more stringent experience when choosing files.
 In Chrome and Safari on iOS and Android, for example, it will give users a choice of which app to use to capture the image, including the option of taking a photo with the camera or choosing an existing image file.

 ![iOS and Android accept dialogs](./images/08/accept-attribute.png)

-*(Note: on desktop it will prompt the user to upload an image file from the file system disabling files that aren't images.
-The problem is users won't be told why the files are disabled as there's no feedback.)*
+But on desktop browsers it will prompt the user to upload an image file from the file system disabling files that aren't to be accepted (images in the above case).
+The problem is users won't be told why the files are disabled as there's no feedback.

 The `capture` attribute, when supported, indicates the preference of getting an image from the camera: